danielecampione/open_teradata_viewer/readme.txt

 This section highlights issues that you should be aware of when upgrading to this release of the Teradata JDBC Driver.
 Please refer to the Teradata JDBC Driver Reference for more information about the driver.

+This release includes changes to address the following DRs, originally included in release 15.00.00.26:

+DR 163202 Improve LOB performance
+DR 174526 Improve ClientProgramName identification

+This release includes changes to address the following DRs, originally included in release 15.00.00.25:

+DR 159947 Support Primary AMP Index
+DR 173903 Support pass-thru tokens in SQL request text

+This release includes changes to address the following DRs, originally included in release 15.00.00.23:

+DR 128828 provide Monitor partition connection support for Statement.cancel and Statement.setQueryTimeout DR 170226 Enhance Connection.getClientInfo to return profile query band values

+This release includes changes to address the following DRs, originally included in release 15.00.00.22:

+DR 163170 JDBC 4.0 API changes for DatabaseMetaData getNumericFunctions getStringFunctions getTimeDateFunctions DR 170566 Use TD 15.10 string function RIGHT for escape syntax DR 170631 Support the INITIATE CHECK command

+This release includes changes to address the following DRs, originally included in release 14.10.00.40:

+DR 173521 Avoid sending unneeded Continue Request messages with Cancel parcel

 This release includes changes to address the following DRs, originally included in release 14.10.00.37: